calipark1213/3340FinalProject/README.md

 ## Conclusion (must contain a concise discussion of what has been learned from the analysis)
 ## Appendix (must include all data and R Markdown files for reproducibility)
+We have filtered the CDC data set to better fit our research question.
+This included removing non-existent data points as well as irrelavant data columns.
+The remaining 6 columns can be found in the _data_prime.csv tab_.
+After using the library dplyr on R to filter our irrelevant data points, we then exported the file to a csv and formatted our final _data_prime.csv_.
+To have better data to read visually, we have created columns for fruit/vegetable consumption and moved the corresponding cell value to the new columns.
+In addition, we have made

 ## Rerefences